dpeerlab/ENVI/README.md

 # Tutorial

-For a tutorial on how to run ENVI and analyze the results, go to example notebook.
+For a tutorial on how to run ENVI and analyze the results, go to example notebook at: https://github.com/dpeerlab/ENVI/blob/main/MOp_MERFISH_tutorial.ipynb.

 # Usage